ckevar/h264-splitter/README.md

 # h264-splitter
-An h264 file is composed by several [NAL units](http://gentlelogic.blogspot.com/2011/11/exploring-h264-part-2-h264-bitstream.html), and with this utility you can split that file into chunk files with one NAL each, with **001** and **0001** bytes header starter
+With this utility you can split a raw h264 file into chunk files with one NAL unit each.

 ## Getting Started
 Once this repository is cloned, type the following on terminal to create the executable h264Splitter3 and h264Splitter4